-A. Enter Claims Using County MIS System.
-Contractor shall use County's MIS system to enter claims for all Drug Medi-Cal (DMC-ODS) services and all Intensive Outpatient Treatment, Rehabilitative/Ambulatory Outpatient or Outpatient Services - Group, and Rehabilitative/Ambulatory Outpatient Services - Individual Services, as specified in Exhibit B. Contractor shall document progress notes in the client's file.
+A. Enter Claims.
+Contractor shall document claims for all Drug Medi-Cal (DMC-ODS) services and all Intensive Outpatient Treatment, Rehabilitative/Ambulatory Outpatient or Outpatient Services - Group, and Rehabilitative/Ambulatory Outpatient Services - Individual Services, as specified in Exhibit B. Contractor shall document progress notes in the client's file.
 All progress notes shall adhere to Drug Medi-Cal guidelines and shall include, but not be limited to, i) the date the progress note was completed and ii) the start and end time of the documentation of the progress note.
 These notes will serve as documentation for billable Drug Medi-Cal units of service.
-If Contractor and County have an agreement on file to upload services through a designated batch upload process, this upload process shall be completed within 10 calendar days of the end of the month in which the service was provided.
-If Contractor enters services directly into the ADP Electronic Health Record, claims shall be submitted to the County MIS Unit within 72 hours of service delivery.